top of page

 Wish Lists For ALL!

-START WITH YOU: Start with the easy task of creating a wishlist for you and your family.
+Start with YOUR family: Start with the easy task of creating a wishlist for you and your family.
 I love using Amazon to create an ACTUAL list that I can send to anyone who wants it.
 My husband has his own wish list, I have mine, and our daughter Adalynn has her own.
 If typing out a list or writing one down is easier for you- this is an option as well!

 Getting others on board with a wish list: The first holiday that Addy was a part of, I reached out - WELL BEFORE- and sent her wish list to people I knew would be purchasing a gift for her.
 I explained that the items on her wish list were items that we wanted in our home and would truly benefit from, and almost everything was purchased right from that list.
 It may take several holidays of reiterating this to have everyone jump on board with the concept- but usually, consistency is key!
-It also helps if you ask for THEIR wish list too!
-Then they see the benefit of getting items they truly want or need!
+It also helps if you ask for THEIR wish list, too!
+Then, they see the benefit of getting items they genuinely want or need!

-LIST FOR OTHERS: The next step is to create a list of everyone that you need to buy gifts for.
+LIST FOR OTHERS: The next step is to create a list of everyone you need to buy gifts for.
 Don’t forget to include family, friends, the Secret Santa exchange at work, neighbors, teachers, delivery men, hostesses, and stocking stuffers!

 Here are some Gift Lists to help you get started!